TheBitDrifter/bappa_docs/content/docs/systems.md

 // Run processes the system logic func (sys JumpSoundSystem) Run(cli coldbrew.LocalClient, scene coldbrew.Scene) error {
-    // Create a cursor that queries for entities with both InputBuffer and SoundBundle cursor := scene.NewCursor(blueprint.Queries.InputSoundBundle)
+    // Create a cursor that queries for entities with both ActionBuffer and SoundBundle cursor := scene.NewCursor(blueprint.Queries.InputSoundBundle)

     // Process each matching entity
     for range cursor.Next() {
         // Get the components we need
-        inputBuffer := input.Components.InputBuffer.GetFromCursor(cursor)
+        actionBuffer := input.Components.ActionBuffer.GetFromCursor(cursor)
         soundBundle := client.Components.SoundBundle.GetFromCursor(cursor)

-        // Process all inputs in the buffer for _, input := range inputBuffer.Inputs {
+        // Process all inputs in the buffer for _, input := range actionBuffer.Inputs {
             // Check if this is a jump input if input.Val == MyGameInputs.Jump {
                 // Find the jump sound in the bundle